syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 You should now see a single deployment with 2 replicas starting.

-To see more details, you can run:
+To see more details, run:

 ```
 kubectl describe deployment
 ```

-In particular you can see the parts that your code configures including number of `Replicas` and `Labels`.
+In particular look for the parts that your code configures including number of `Replicas` and `Labels`.

 🧨 But what happens on update?
 ==============

 While creating a deployment is an exciting and real world use case for your controller, what happens if it is updated?

-You can test this by just stopping and restarting your controller.
+Test this by just stopping and restarting your controller.
 To stop you controller go to the `Run Shell` tab and use `ctrl+c`.
 Then restart with the same `make run` command you used before.

 You will see the log line but then an error trace something like: